 This report has several limitations.
 First, the stakeholder interviews were limited to nine experts, and as such, the findings from this report may not be generalizable to all stakeholders impacted or involved.
-For example, the stakeholder interviews included a limited number of experts from the for-profit pharmaceutical industry.
+For example, the stakeholder interviews had limited experts from the for-profit pharmaceutical industry.
 Further, although the environmental scan aimed to include broad terms, it is possible that our search terms and results did not capture other key topics or issues.
-Lastly, given the nascent nature of this sector, there was limited availability of data to quantitatively examine the role of the nonprofit pharmaceutical companies in increasing the supply of essential and affordable drugs.
+Lastly, given the nascent nature of this sector, there was limited availability of data to quantitatively examine the role of the nonpharmaceutical companies in increasing the supply of essential and affordable drugs.